AmrEldib/amreldib.github.io/writings/_posts/2014-05-30-SwordsmanAndThreePowerfulMen.md

 _"I will take that as high praise."_

-(Picture: Peter Dinklage as Tyrion Lannister and Conleth Hill as Varys of HBO’s Game of Thrones)
+(Picture: Peter Dinklage as Tyrion Lannister and Conleth Hill as Varys of HBO's Game of Thrones)